-The term 'Yield to Maturity (YTM)' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Yield to Maturity (YTM)' is explained in detail and with examples in the Accounting edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Yield to Maturity is also widely known in investment and analyst circles by its acronym YTM, as well as by the phrases book yield and redemption yield.
 This represents the aggregate return which investors can expect to receive for a bond if they keep the security until the end of its actual life.
 This is why YTM is generally called a longer term bond yield even though it is still expressed as a rate per year.
 Another way of saying this is that this proves to be the investment’s internal rate of return for the bond if the owner keeps it all the way through maturity.
 This assumes of course that the bond issuer makes all of its payments both on time and in the full amounts contracted.